 Lacey Whittaker is trying to get her life back together after having a meltdown on the job months earlier.
 Using her great-grandmother's travel journal of her trip to Europe in 1925, Lacey lands in Venice and into the arms of the handsome, sensuous rare book preservationist, Dante Alessandro.
 He's offered to repair and preserve the damaged journal, but what else is he willing to repair?
 Dante shows her not only the sights of Venice but also his skill as a passionate lover, leaving Lacey to wonder if she can preserve her heart from this gorgeous Italian who is teaching her how to enjoy life once again.

 What's a girl to do when she finds out she's inherited her estranged aunt's estate on the morning of her wedding day?
-Amanda Gallagher sees it as a sign from above and does the only thing a girl can do.
-She runs!
+Amanda Gallagher sees it as a sign from above and does the only thing a girl can do -- she runs!
 Grabbing her two BFFs, they escape to the Down East section of coastal Maine.
 The plan?
 Sell off her aunt's house ASAP so she can return to New York and resurrect her graphic design company.
-But her inheritance turns out to be a dilapidated, two-hundred year old house, empty storefront properties that she's now responsible for populating.
+But her inheritance turns out to be a dilapidated, two-hundred year old house and empty storefront properties that she's now responsible for populating.
 And the kicker?
 She has to reside in the house for a year or lose it all.
-And if that's not bad enough, Nate Russell, a tall, blue-eyed hunk of a guy is the executor of the estate, whose vocabulary consists of grunts and one syllable words.
+If that's not bad enough, Nate Russell, a tall hunk of a guy, is the executor of the estate whose vocabulary consists of grunts and one syllable words.
 So what's it going to be?
-Twelve months in plaid-and-flannel Maine with a serving of Mr. Blue Eyes on the side -- or ditch the entire thing and head back to the Big Apple, the land of mocha lattes and Bloomingdale's?
+Twelve months in plaid-and-flannel Maine dealing with Mr. Stoic or ditch the entire plan and head back to the Big Apple, the land of mocha lattes?